 - G the gamma conversion constant (see prior table for G) - Elev CF the correction factor dependent upon the elevation where the test was conducted and the type of chamber used - IVD Inherent Voltage Discharge of electret.
-This value is 0.066667 for short-term electrets and 0.022223 for long-term electrets, and represents the inherent voltage discharge per day of the electret.
+This value is 0.066667 for short-term and mid-term electrets, and 0.022223 for long-term electrets.
+This value is the inherent voltage discharge per day of the electret.